fastoch/Linux/everything-is-a-file.md

 - if the first character is a c, the file is a character file
 - if the first character is a d, the file is a directory
 - if the first character is an l, the file is a symbolic link
+- if the first character is a p, the file is a named pipe
+- if the first character is a s, the file is a socket file

 # Block files